mezhang111/Human-Pose-Estimation/README.md

 python scripts/main.py --cfg configs/default.yaml
 ```

-This command starts training a dummy model using the hyperparameters defined in `configs/baseline.yaml` YAML file.
+This command starts training our proposed model using the hyperparameters defined in `configs/baseline.yaml` YAML file.
 You can find all the configurable hyperparameters in `hps_core/core/config.py`.
 Feel free to add more parameters if you
 feel the need to.
 If you want to perform a quick sanity check before starting full training, you can run: